Standard Chinese phonology: Second and fourth tone change

-In conversational speech, when the rising tone (tone 2) or falling tone (tone 4) occur in a conflicting context, they change their pitch contours.
+In conversational speech, for the rising tone (tone 2) and falling tone (tone 4), there are some situations (based on which tones are used immediately before and after) where the pitch contours will change.

 Tone 2 becomes higher and changes its direction, approaching the tone 1 pitch contour, when put between tone 1 or 2 and any other full tone.

 Rising tone induced by the tone 3 sandhi also undergoes this transformation.

-The status of this tone change is ambiguous.
-Some authors consider it a tone sandhi akin to the third tone sandhi: Yuen Ren Chao considered the changed tone 2 to be identical to tone 1, and Cao Wen treated it as tone 1 (before tones 1 or 4) or tone 4 (before tones 2 or 3).
-Both views are overgeneralizations to some extent, and the exact pitch contour of the changed tone 2 varies between mid-level ˧ (in isolated words, at a slower speaking rate) and slighly falling high ˥˦ (in a carrier sentence, at a faster speaking rate).
+The status of this tone change is ambiguous, and some authors consider it a tone sandhi akin to the third tone sandhi.
+Yuen Ren Chao considered the changed tone 2 to be identical to tone 1, and Cao Wen treated it as tone 1 (before tones 1 or 4) or tone 4 (before tones 2 or 3).
+Both views are generalizations; the exact pitch contour of the changed tone 2 varies between mid-level ˧ in isolated words or at a slower speaking rate, and slightly falling high ˥ in a carrier sentence, at a faster speaking rate.

 Tone 4 becomes lower and flatter, but still slightly falling, akin to Cantonese tone 3, when put between tone 3 or 4 and tone 1 or 4.

 Unlike with changed tone 2, the changed tone 4 pitch contour was only insignificantly influenced by the change of speaking rate, provided it was still at conversational speed.
 The resulting pitch contours, especially that of the changed tone 4, are not associated with a phonemic tone in Mandarin.
-In perceptual experiments, native Beijing Mandarin speakers could easily recognize the intended tone in the original word, but could not recognize it when it was stripped from the context (when the adjacent syllables were replace by the white noise):
+In perceptual experiments, native Beijing Mandarin speakers could easily recognize the intended tone in the original word, but could not recognize it when it was stripped from the context by the adjacent syllables being replaced with white noise: